Robert A. M. Stern

-Robert Arthur Morton Stern, usually credited as Robert A. M. Stern (born May 23, 1939), is a New York City–based architect, educator, and author.
-He is the founding partner of the architecture firm, Robert A.M.
-Stern Architects, also known as RAMSA.
+Robert Arthur Morton Stern (born May 23, 1939) is an American architect, educator, and author.
+He is the founding partner of the architecture firm, Robert A. M. Stern Architects, also known as RAMSA.
 From 1998 to 2016, he was the Dean of the Yale School of Architecture.

 His firm's major works include the classically styled New York apartment building, 15 Central Park West; two residential colleges at Yale University; Philadelphia's Museum of the American Revolution; and the modernist Comcast Center skyscraper in Philadelphia.
 In 2011, Stern was honored with the Driehaus Architecture Prize for his achievements in contemporary classical architecture.
+Schwarzman College was designed by Stern; the 200,000 square foot campus houses one of the most advanced higher-education facilities in the world and is one of the first LEED Gold-certified academic buildings in China.

 Early life and education

-Born in Brooklyn, New York, in 1939 to a Jewish family, Stern spent his earliest years with his parents in Manhattan.
-After 1940, they moved to Brooklyn, where Stern grew up.
+Born in the Brooklyn borough of New York City, in 1939 to a Jewish family, Stern spent his earliest years with his parents in the nearby Manhattan borough.
+After 1940, they moved back to Brooklyn, where Stern grew up.
 Stern received a bachelor's degree from Columbia University in 1960 and a master's degree in architecture from Yale University in 1965.
 Stern has cited the historian Vincent Scully and the architect Philip Johnson as early mentors and influences.

 Career

 After graduating from Yale, Stern worked as a curator for the Architectural League of New York, a job he gained through his connection to Philip Johnson.
 While at the League, he organized the second 40 Under 40 show, which featured his own work alongside work of then-little-known architects Charles Moore, Robert Venturi and Romaldo Giurgola, all of whom were featured in the influential issue of Perspecta that Stern edited a year before at Yale.
 Upon leaving the Architectural League in 1966, Stern worked briefly as a designer in the office of the architect Richard Meier, then worked for two and a half years at New York City's Housing and Development Administration, after which he established Stern & Hagmann with John S. Hagmann, a fellow student from his days at Yale.
 In 1977 he founded its successor firm, Robert A.M.
 Stern Architects, now known as RAMSA.
-Stern remains a partner at RAMSA, and has indicated he has no plans to retire.

 Educator

-Stern was the dean of the Yale School of Architecture from 1998 to 2016, and has continued to teach there since the end of his tenure.
-Previously, he taught at Columbia University, in the Columbia Graduate School of Architecture, Planning and Preservation, and from 1984 to 1988 was the director of Columbia's Temple Hoyne Buell Center for the Study of American Architecture.
+Stern was the dean of the Yale School of Architecture from 1998 to 2016, and taught there after the end of his tenure until 2022.
+Previously, he taught at Columbia University, in the Columbia Graduate School of Architecture, Planning and Preservation, and from 1984 to 1988 was the inaugural director of Columbia's Temple Hoyne Buell Center for the Study of American Architecture.